 The right to opt your minor child out of any services offered under the school health services program by submitting a request in writing.

-The right to withdraw your minor child from any portion of the school district's required comprehensive health education that relates to sex education, instruction in AIDS education, or any instruction regarding sexuality if the parent provides a written objection to his or her minor child's participation.
+The right to withdraw your minor child from any portion of the school district's required comprehensive health education that relates to sex education, instruction in AIDS education, or any instruction regarding sexuality, if the parent provides a written objection to his or her minor child's participation.
 This includes the right to be notified in advance of such course content so that you may withdraw your minor child from those portions of the course.